flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ac.md

 - ON:
     - The RAM air inlet opens.
     - If &#916;p >= 1 psi: The outflow valve control remains normal.
 No emergency RAM air flows in.
-    - If &#916;p < 1 psi: The outflow valve opens to about 50 % whenunder automatic control.
+    - If &#916;p < 1 psi: The outflow valve opens to about 50 % when under automatic control.
 It does not automatically open when it is under manual control.
 Emergency RAM airflow is directly supplied to the mixer unit.
     - When DITCHING is pressed this is closed.
 - OFF:
     - The RAM air inlet closes.